npeter/ioBroker.apsystems-ecu/README.md

 [![NPM](https://nodei.co/npm/iobroker.apsystems-ecu.png?downloads=true)](https://nodei.co/npm/iobroker.apsystems-ecu/)

 ## Integration of APSystems inverters via ECU-R
-This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R communication unit.
+This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R communication unit to collect data from solar modules.
 The adapter queries the local ECU-R using the proprietary APSytems ECU to EMAapp protocol.
 It collects realtime information and history data about the ECU and about the configured inverters.
 The ECU supports several connections and protocols on its LAN and WLAN interface.
 This implementation supports only communication via TCP port 8899 and the so called command group 11.<br>
 <br>